joma74/acc-natours/docs/TestcafeScreenshot.md

 _5.6_ _P.S.2 I observed the same behaviour as above when using the option 'Capture full size screenshot' inside Chrome.
 As being not documented, or at least not able without digging deeper, i presume that 'Capture full size screenshot' internally uses `setDeviceMetricsOverride`_

-_5.7_ _P.S.3 Only when hardware accleration in chrome is set to off, are screenshots returned reliable(else transparent image) and with the intended height(sic!)_
+_5.7_ _P.S.3 Only when hardware accleration in chrome via settings is set to off, are screenshots returned reliable(else transparent image) and with the intended height(sic!)_

-Workaround i found is only by refactoring the app's css to grind all `vh` values over one single css variable.
+_5.8_ Workaround i found is only by refactoring the app's css to grind all `vh` values over one single css variable.
 So i made a special css variable `--vh`, which, by default, get's a aliased value of 'the real `1vh`'&copy;&reg;

 ```css
 $accnat-header-height-cf-sm: calc(var(--vh, 1vh) * 100);
 ```

-So to scheme for further enablement of a full page screenshot in Chrome, just before when i would be about taking a screenshot, i first would measure the actual value of `1vh`
+_5.9_ So to scheme for further enablement of a full page screenshot in Chrome, just before when i am about taking a screenshot, i evaluate the body's bounding box for further assertion(see below).

+Then I first measure the actual value of `1vh`

 ```js
 const actualVh = window.innerHeight / 100
 ```

-and then set this css variable e.g.
+_5.10_ and then set this css variable e.g.

 ```js
 document.documentElement.style.setProperty("--vh", actualVh + "px")
 ```

+_5.10_ and then evaluate the body's bounding box again.
+I assert that the height of the body's bounding box before is the same as just taken.

-After taking a screenshot, i would unset the css variable
+_5.11_ After taking the screenshot, i unset the css variable

 ```js
 document.documentElement.style.removeProperty("--vh")
 ```

-This situation and workaround is not proper, and in my situation of the app i feel this comes very close to a show stopper.
+_5.12_ This situation and workaround for Chrome is not proper, and in my situation of the app i feel this comes very close to a show stopper.
 Else, it must be noted, that taking an actual screenshot is slow.
-And taking a full page screenshot, is therefore even slower.
-The perfromance penalty on my setup is between one and two seconds.
-I assume that it is proportional to the pixel dimensions of the resulting image.
-But maybe there is more to it, like the browser having to render sections that where not calculated because not shown before.
+And taking a full page screenshot, i presume therefore to get even slower.
+The perfromance penalty on my setup is between one and two seconds per screenshot.

 ## Discussion About Usage Of Full Page Screenshot